 Safety and Environmental Vision

 Vehicles degrade over the time as is the case for any product, and it is necessary to assess the impact of degradations, breakdowns, tampering, wear and other events that may impact vehicle’s performances.
-Those performances have been traditionally related to road safety and environmental protection; new technologies oblige to have an open approach to incorporate new aspects like cybersecurity or personal data protection.
+Those performances have been traditionally related to road safety and environmental protection and energy saving; new technologies oblige to have an open approach to incorporate new aspects like cybersecurity or personal data protection.

 The Type Approval shall, as one of the stages of whole-life compliance, facilitate that performances are kept reasonably during vehicles’ life and hence shall consider other stages of whole-life compliance.

-The whole-life compliance vision: altogether, is necessary to define the appropriate provisions to ensure that the performance of vehicles, throughout their use, remains adequate and can be impartially assessed.
+The whole-life compliance vision: altogether, is necessary to define the appropriate provisions to ensure that the performance of vehicles, throughout their use, fulfils the legal requirements applicable at each stage and can be impartially assessed.

 Stakeholders’ responsibility: the assurance of whole-life vehicle compliance is made up by different approach with different level of responsibility depending on each of the stakeholders.